RobertQuayle/CompoundingInterestCalculator/README.md

 <h2 align="left">About this project:</h2>

-- **This repository holds the source code for for a C# library for Compounding Interest.**
+- **This repository holds the source code for a C# library of Compounding Interest Functionality.**

 ```C#
 using CIUtil;